-Who are 4th Party Vendors?
+Who Are Fourth Party Vendors?

 - Who they are

-Since you don’t have a direct contract with the 4th party vendors, getting access to information about controls they may have in place is difficult, for obvious reasons.
+Since you don’t have a direct contract with the fourth party vendors, getting access to information about controls they may have in place is difficult, for obvious reasons.
 None of us would share this sort of information with a party not bound by confidentiality agreements, etc. and without a solid “need to know.”

 - A copy of their own vendor management policy